-The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate held steady at 2.9% from June to July.
-Wyoming’s unemployment rate has remained low while the U.S. unemployment rate has increased in each of the past three months, rising from 3.8% in March to 4.3% in July.
+The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate edged upward from 3.1% in September to 3.2% in October.
+Despite its recent increases, Wyoming’s unemployment rate remains much lower than the U.S. unemployment rate of 4.1%.

-From June to July, most county unemployment rates followed their normal seasonal pattern and fell slightly.
-Seasonal job gains are often seen in July in many different sectors, including leisure & hospitality, construction, and professional & business services.
-The largest decreases in unemployment occurred in Niobrara (down from 2.1% to 1.8%), Johnson (down from 2.8% to 2.5%), and Albany (down from 3.0% to 2.7%) counties.
+From September to October, county unemployment rates followed their normal seasonal pattern and increased.
+Unemployment rates often rise in October as cooler weather brings seasonal job losses in leisure & hospitality, construction, and professional & business services.
+The largest unemployment rate increases occurred in Teton (up from 1.6% to 2.6%), Niobrara (up from 2.0% to 2.6%), Carbon (up from 2.7% to 3.2%), and Sublette (up from 3.0% to 3.5%) counties.

 Definitions: | |